bahdcoder/sms-management-application-api/README.md

  - Clone repository
  - Install npm dependencies
+ - Create a file `.env` at project root, and use `.env.example` as a sample to setup your environment variables.
+For database, setup mysql or sqlite3. your choice.
+ - Be sure to generate application key using `adonis key:generate`
  - Run migrations using command `adonis migration:run`
  - Run seeders using command `adonis seed`
  - Run application using `adonis serve --dev`